Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Introduction

 The rest of this paper is organized as follows.
-First, system model of RIS-aided hybrid network is given in Section \ref{section_system_model}.
-Then, the resource allocation problem is formulated in Section \ref{section_problem_formulation}.
-Next, the alternating optimization algorithm is proposed in Section \ref{alternating_optimization}, where the corresponding convergence and complexity are analyzed.
-Finally, simulations results are presented in Section \ref{section_simulation}, which is followed by the conclusion in Section \ref{section_conclusion}.
+First, system model of RIS-aided hybrid networks is given in Section \ref{section_system_model}.
+Then, a resource allocation problem is formulated in Section \ref{section_problem_formulation}.
+Next, an alternating optimization algorithm is proposed in Section \ref{alternating_optimization}, where the corresponding convergence and complexity are analyzed.
+Finally, simulations results are presented in Section \ref{section_simulation}.
+The conclusion is drawn in Section \ref{section_conclusion}, where the role of RIS is summarized.